Gustavo Lacerda

 - Introduction to Machine Learning and Bayesian inference (slides), 45 minutes.

-demos
+video demos

 slice sampling